 How do I know that I am addicted to something?
 Addiction is a terrifying disease, and often times it hits us before we even know it is there.
 But, the question remains, how do I know that I am addicted?
 Anyone who is addicted to a substance, whether alcohol or drugs, should seek addiction treatment.
-We at The Florida House Experience have some of the best rehab facilities available, with some of the most professional treatment you can get!
+We at FHE Health have some of the best rehab facilities available, with some of the most professional treatment you can get!
 That being said, when is the right time to be seeking treatment?
 Here are a few tell-tale signs that you may be addicted.

 Development of Cravings

 Are you experiencing cravings?
 This is essentially how our bodies become addicted.
 You are thirsty, so you drink a glass of water.
 You are hungry so you eat a burger.
 The feeling of pleasure associated with satisfying those cravings is similar to the feeling associated with drug addiction.
 If you are feeling as if you need drugs or alcohol, craving them, and thinking about them constantly, it may be time to seek addiction treatment.
 Unhealthy cravings can be recognized in the morning.
 If you spend a night drinking and when you wake up the first thing you want is another drink, then you have a drinking problem.
 If you find yourself craving drugs or alcohol early in the day or multiple times a day, this can be a sign of an unhealthy use of drugs or alcohol.
 Another tell-tale sign of unhealthy cravings is craving them at unusual times.
 Are you craving alcohol or drugs when at work, important events, or quality family times?
 This is a sign that you may have a problem.